Monitoring License Plates

 Path Parameter

-- externalId: The unique ID assigned by the partner’s system to identify the license plate being monitored.
+- externalId: The unique ID assigned by the partner's system to identify the license plate being monitored.
 This ID must be unique to the partner and is required for tracking and future interactions.
+It is case sensitive, and does not need to match the plate itself.

 Request Body